-The Northwest Regional Heart Center has received the American Heart Association’s Mission: Lifeline® Heart Attack Receiving Center Accreditation.
+Northwest Regional Heart and Vascular has received the American Heart Association’s Mission: Lifeline® Heart Attack Receiving Center Accreditation.

 The accreditation program—sponsored by the American Heart Association and the Society of Cardiovascular Patient Care—recognizes centers that meet or exceed quality of care measures for people experiencing the most severe type of heart attack, ST-elevation myocardial infarction (STEMI), in which blood flow is completely blocked to a portion of the heart.